Second-order prestress stability and third-order rigidity of polyhedral surfaces: Modelling

-We select three independent constraints from \eqref{eq: closure 1} and six independent constraints from \eqref{eq: closure 2} \citep{tachi_design_2012}.
-This choice is motivated by the fact that the derivatives (i.e instant rotations) of the diagonal entries in \eqref{eq: closure 1} are consistently zero.
+Following \citet{tachi_design_2012}, three independent constraints are selected from \eqref{eq: closure 1} and six from \eqref{eq: closure 2}.
+This choice is motivated by the fact that the derivatives (i.e., instant rotations) of the diagonal entries in \eqref{eq: closure 1} are consistently zero.
 Further, any instant rotation is skew-symmetric, and selecting only the off-diagonal entries ensures the formulation of equations that describe the (angular) velocity of the structure.
+Hence, we focus on the entries defined as follows:

-Here, $\ast$ denotes non-zero entries that are not relevant to the subsequent discussion.
-The collection of the closure constraint $\boldsymbol{f}$ has a length of $3n_v + 6n_c$, where $n_v$ represents the number of interior vertices, and $n_c$ corresponds to the number of representative cycles.
+Here, $\ast$ denotes entries that are not relevant to the subsequent discussion.
+The constraint vector for the entire polyhedral surface $\boldsymbol{f} = \boldsymbol{0}$ consists of $3n_v + 6n_c$ conditions, where $n_v$ is the number of interior vertices, and $n_c$ is the number of representative cycles.
 Specifically, $\boldsymbol{f}$ is constructed by assembling three components for each vertex and six components for each cycle.

-A final remark for this section is, while the closure constraint $\boldsymbol{f}$ is efficient for local analysis, it is rarely used to directly solve a configuration.
-This constraint serves only as a sufficient condition for a set of folding angles $\boldsymbol{\rho}$ to belong to the configuration space.
-This limitation arises because \eqref{eq: independent closure 1} and \eqref{eq: independent closure 2} may yield rotation matrices with determinant 1 that are composed of 0 and $\pm 1$, but are not the Identity matrix.